Get

 6. Coconut

 Coconut oil isn’t toxic to cats but can cause mild gastrointestinal upset.
-For this reason, offer coconut oil sparingly and only if recommended by your vet.
+For this reason, offer coconut oil sparingly and only if recommended by a vet.
 Coconut water should never be offered because of its high potassium content.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Need veterinary advice but can't get to the clinic?
+Catster recommends PangoVet, our online veterinary service.
+Talk to a vet online and get the answers and advice you need for your cat without having to leave your living room — all at an affordable price!

 7. Citrus